vipulbhunaker1910/Palindrome-Birthday/README.md

 MM/DD/YY
 YY/MM/DD

-If your date doesnot satisfies any of the format then website display the next possible date and provides the number of days in between
+If your date doesnot satisfies any of the format then website display the next possible date and provides the number of days in between.

+Technology Used: HTML, CSS, Vanilla-JS